The “unified platform”- a new CMS security paradigm

 As data breaches and hacking of vulnerable private and public sector organizations continue, unified content services platforms offer a secure alternative to collections of linked conventional applications, while preserving the flexibility of a multi-location orchestrated workflow.

-Eidosmedia platforms are among the the most secure CMSs for governments, CMSs for banks & financial services and enterp
+Eidosmedia platforms are among the CMSs for banks & financial services and enterprises.